-Type of Licence / Consent (e.g. Marine Licence, Local Planing Authority, Local Works Licence) Date Applied for Reference no. Date of issue of licence / consent Application to carry out a Marine Survey.
-Consent to Undertake a Geophysical Survey 11/05/2023 SA/1774 GS/1600/0
+Type of Licence / Consent (e.g. Marine Licence, Local Planing Authority, Local Works Licence) Date Applied for Reference no. Date of issue of licence / consent Consent to undertake a geophysical survey 01/07/2020 SA/1323 GS/1111/0

-Please indicate if any of the following noise generating activities will be taking place during the operations: Use of explosives ☐ Piling ☐ Use of Acoustic Deterrent Devices ☐ Survey equipment operating in the range 10 Hz - 10kHz ✓ If you have ticked any of the above boxes please complete a Proposed Activity form in the Marine Noise Registry at: https://mnr.jncc.gov.uk/ .
+Please indicate if any of the following noise generating activities will be taking place during the operations: Use of explosives Piling Use of Acoustic Deterrent Devices Survey equipment operating in the range 10 Hz - 10kHz V If you have ticked any of the above boxes please complete a Proposed Activity form in the Marine Noise Registry at: https://mnr.jncc.gov.uk/.
 Please note the form must only be completed once for each activity.
 If you have already completed a form for this activity (eg through the marine licensing process) please give details.
-JNCC registry numbers 3514 (SBP) and 3515 (MBES).
+JNCC registry numbers 2317 (SBP) and 2318 (MBES).